Princess Protection Program

-Princess Protection Program is a 2009 Disney Channel Original Movie, directed by Allison Liddi-Brown and starring Demi Lovato and Selena Gomez.
+Princess Protection Program is a 2009 American comedy film released as a Disney Channel Original Movie.
+It is directed by Allison Liddi-Brown and stars Demi Lovato and Selena Gomez.
 The script was written by Annie DeYoung from a story by Annie DeYoung and David Morgasen.
-The film premiered on June 26, 2009 in the United States on Disney Channel and was released on DVD on June 30, 2009.
+The film premiered on June 26, 2009, in the United States on Disney Channel and was released on DVD on June 30, 2009.
 The film won the 2009 Teen Choice Awards for Choice Summer Movie.

 Plot

 Princess Rosalinda María Montoya Fioré is about to be crowned queen of the small nation of Costa Luna.
-General Magnus Kane, the dictator of neighboring country, Costa Estrella, invades her palace with his agents during her coronation rehearsal, and attempts to capture the royal family and take over the country.
+However, her coronation rehearsal is interrupted by General Magnus Kane, the dictator of neighboring country Costa Estrella, who invades her palace with his agents and attempts to capture the royal family and take over the country.
 Major Joe Mason, an agent of the Princess Protection Program (P.P.P.), a secret organization funded by royal families that looks after endangered princesses, whisks her away to safety via helicopter.
-Kane's agents, however, succeed in capturing her widowed mother, Queen Sofía Fioré of Costa Luna.
+Kane's agents, however, succeed in capturing her widowed mother, Queen Sofía.